 Aim 2B – A predictive model of protein degradation under oxidative stress

 Goal and expected outcomes.
-We will integrate the computational (2A) and experimental (1A,B) data into a model that, uses both stochastic gradient descent and Boosted ‘Regression Trees’ [1] to learn for each experimentally observed protein which sequence and structure features are predictive of (i) its change in degradation rate under oxidative stress, and (ii) the ubiquitination and oxidation dependence of this change.
+We will integrate the computational (2A) and experimental (1A,B) data into a model that, uses both Stochastic Gradient Descent and Boosted ‘Regression Trees’ [1] to learn for each experimentally observed protein which sequence and structure features are predictive of (i) its change in degradation rate under oxidative stress, and (ii) the ubiquitination and oxidation dependence of this change.
 The algorithms are complementary in that regression trees are easier to interpret, but stochastic gradient descent handles feature interaction better.
 The results of the modeling will, for the first time, outline general principles of protein degradation and modification for the entire yeast genome.

 Basic setup.
 We will model degradation as a function of discrete protein sequence and structure features assembled in aim 1 (Equ.
 1), using the experimental data (DEG) and protein-specific features: